An Updated SynthPop Model for Microlensing Simulations I: Model Description & Evaluation: Introduction

-\citetalias{Penny2019} and \citet{Terry2020} discussed shortcomings of current Galactic models used for microlensing simulations, noting the need for improvement to accurately optimize and interpret the RGBTDS. \citet{Koshimoto2021model} made significant progress on this front, presenting a new Galactic model optimized for microlensing simulations based on data from several kinematic studies and photometry and microlensing rates from the Optical Gravitational Microlensing Experiment \citep[OGLE, phases III \& IV;][]{Udalski2003, Udalski2015}. \citeauthor{Koshimoto2021model} paid particular attention to the kinematics of the disk and the IMF of the bulge, which are often neglected by other models.
+\citet{Koshimoto2021model} made significant progress on this front, presenting a new Galactic model optimized for microlensing simulations based on data from several kinematic studies and photometry and microlensing rates from the Optical Gravitational Microlensing Experiment \citep[OGLE, phases III \& IV;][]{Udalski2003, Udalski2015}. \citeauthor{Koshimoto2021model} paid particular attention to the kinematics of the disk and the IMF of the bulge, which are often neglected by other models.
 The model code is available publicly as {\tt genstars}\footnote{\url{https://github.com/nkoshimoto/genstars}} \citep{Koshimoto2022}.